-- Take place when an attacker creates a large number of fake identities to control the majority of the network. - Usually has the target of destroying reputation-based systems (think of restaurants ratings on yelp and Amazon reviews). - Bitcoin thwarts miners' sybil attacks through the use of proof-of-work. - So creating new identities is expensive as computation power is needed to mine a new block. - Recall that mining a new block is an implicit vote on the previous block.
+- An attacker creates a large number of fake identities to control the majority of the network. - Other examples; destroying reputation-based systems (think of restaurants ratings on yelp and Amazon reviews). - Bitcoin thwarts miners' sybil attacks through the use of proof-of-work. - So creating new identities is expensive as computation power is needed to mine a new block. - Recall that mining a new block is an implicit vote on the previous block.